-With Economy 7, you’ll pay cheaper rates for seven hours during the night.
-The difference in cost may be up to 50%, depending on your electricity supplier.
+With Economy 7, you’ll pay cheaper rates for 7 hours during the night.
+The difference in cost could be up to 50%, depending on your electricity supplier.

 Why is it called Economy 7?

-The hours usually change when the clocks go back or forward – so your Economy 7 times could be 1.30am to 8.30am during British Summer Time and 12.30am to 7.30am in the winter during Greenwich Mean Time.
+The hours usually change when the clocks go back or forward – so your Economy 7 times could be 1.30am to 8.30am during British Summer Time, and 12.30am to 7.30am in the winter, during Greenwich Mean Time.

 Would Economy 7 help me save money?

-If possible, you should have your night storage heaters and hot water boiler wired on a separate circuit, which switches on when the night-time off-peak rate starts.
+It can help to have your night storage heaters and hot water boiler wired on a separate circuit, which switches on when the night-time off-peak rate starts.

 What is an Economy 7 meter?